Cale Conley: Racing career

 For 2015, Conley signed with TriStar Motorsports to drive their No. 14 Toyota Camry full-time, running for Rookie of the Year.
 However, after 30 races, Conley announced that he would not complete the remainder of the season due to a lack of funding.

 After being without a ride for the entire 2016 season, Conley joined JGL Racing's "Young Guns Program" in 2017 to drive the No. 24 Camry part-time starting at Charlotte.
 However, that ended up being his only race in the car all year, and he was without a ride again after that and has not raced in NASCAR ever since.

 Personal life

-Cale was born and raised in Vienna West Virginia and graduated from Parkersburg high school in 2010.
+Conley was born and raised in Vienna West Virginia and graduated from Parkersburg high school in 2010.
 On August 2, 2018, Conley married Emma Blaney, the sister of driver Ryan Blaney.
 On January 12, 2019 Cale and Emma had their first child, Louie.
 Later on March 5, 2021 they had their second child, Bodhi.